labriqueinternet/DEPRECATED-build.labriqueinter.net/README.md

 ### Using Custom *u-boot*

-During the images creation (above), this DEB package is download and installed:
+During the images creation (or during the installation, for encrypted versions), this DEB package is download and installed:

  *https://repo.labriqueinter.net/u-boot/u-boot-sunxi_latest_armhf.deb*